MichaelShaw/tavern/README.md

 Board game engine

 # Santorini
-- Make iterative deepening a little smarter.
-If you reach a winning position terminate.
-If you reach a losing position terminate with result from last known pass if possible.
 - Animation of moves.
 An optional "previous state + move"?
 - Properly nest our state.
 "Game" should contain CPU as well as tentative stuff, proper nesting prevents enganglement/invalid states.
 - Add alpha beta pruning